 To be eligible for an Australian Tertiary Admissions Rank (ATAR) students must satisfactorily complete at least 10 units of NESA developed courses.
 These courses must include at least:

-- 8 units from Category A courses (no more than 2 units of Category B subjects) - 2 units of English - three Board Developed courses of 2 units or greater - four subjects.
+- 2 units of English

+- three Board Developed courses of 2 units or greater

+- four subjects.

 The ATAR is then calculated from the: